wing5wong/artisan-whs-static/source/_events/2020-08-26_round-the-lake-relay.md

 title: Round the Lake Relay - Entries close this Friday 28 August
 date: 2020-09-06T21:16:31.148Z
 ---
-If you are keen to run in the Round the Lake Relay on Monday 7 September please use this bitly and fill it out.
+If you are keen to run in the Round the Lake Relay on Monday 7 September please fill out this bitly below.

 bit.ly/WHSLAKERELAY2020